e-clearing-net/OCHP/OCHP.md

    operating charging stations.
  * The *NSP* (Navigation Service Provider) - offering relevant navigation services to the EV user.
+ * The *PSO* (Parking Spot Operator) - owning and/or operating the parking spots that allow access to the charging infrastructure owned/operated by the EVSE Operator.
  * The *Clearing House Operator* - running a software platform called Clearing House to enable data exchange between the market roles (2) to (4).